Welcome to Yale Law School!

 Calabresi Faculty Lounge

-Baker Hall Entrance and Courtyard
+Baker Hall and Joseph and Marie Field Courtyard

-On September 20, 2018, Yale Law School dedicated Robert C. and Christina Baker Hall, the School’s first permanent physical expansion since 1931.
+In 2018, Yale Law School dedicated Robert C. and Christina Baker Hall, the School’s first permanent physical expansion since 1931.

-Baker Hall Foyer
+Baker Hall Interior

 Notably, Baker Hall returned residential living to the Law School campus for the first time in decades.
 The 61 apartments, mostly two-bedroom units, offer modern design and flexible spaces for students to live and learn.